- Published on Tuesday, 07 February 2012 00:49

 Southwest 34th Street (State Road 121) Crews will be repainting the roadway lines between Williston Road (State Road 331) and West University Avenue (State Road 26) which is a moving operation.

-State Road 121 Crews will be repainting the roadway lines from US 441 to the Union County line which is a moving operation.
+State Road 24 Crews will be repainting the roadway lines from the Levy County line to US 27/41 in Archer which is a moving operation.

 US 301 Crews will be repainting the roadway lines between the Bradford and Marion county lines which is a moving operation.